How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 What are the Requirements for Social Security Disability and SSI?

-To be eligible for social security disability benefits or SSI disability benefits, you must first meet certain non-disability eligibility requirements.
+To be eligible for Social Security Disability benefits or SSI disability benefits, you must first meet certain non-disability eligibility requirements.
 These must be met before your disability claim can even move out of the social security office where you file your claim to the disability determination services agency where the claim is assigned to a disability examiner (who will obtain your records and evaluate your claim).

 Non-Medical Requirements for SSI, or Supplemental Security Income